 Preikestolen

-The weather gods took pity on me today with a short reprieve from the rain, just in time for my last hike of the trip: Pulpit Rock (also known as Preikestolen to the locals), an unnaturally rectangular slab of granite thrusting precariously out over Lysefjord, some 600m below.
+The weather gods took pity on me today with a short reprieve from the rain, just in time for my last hike of my roadtrip around Norway: Pulpit Rock (also known as Preikestolen to the locals), an unnaturally rectangular slab of granite thrusting precariously out over Lysefjord, some 600m below.

 DJI Mini 3 Pro